eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford Sells 9,000 Shares

-eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the firm’s stock in a transaction that occurred on Monday, December 13th.
-The shares were sold at an average price of $33.66, for a total transaction of $302,940.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of eXp World stock in a transaction on Tuesday, December 21st.
+The stock was sold at an average price of $35.21, for a total value of $316,890.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.

 Glenn Darrel Sanford also recently made the following trade(s):

-The company also recently disclosed a quarterly dividend, which was paid on Monday, November 29th.
-Shareholders of record on Monday, November 15th were issued a $0.04 dividend.
-The ex-dividend date of this dividend was Friday, November 12th.
-This represents a $0.16 dividend on an annualized basis and a yield of 0.46%. eXp World’s payout ratio is 34.04%.
+The business also recently disclosed a quarterly dividend, which was paid on Monday, November 29th.
+Shareholders of record on Monday, November 15th were paid a dividend of $0.04 per share.
+The ex-dividend date was Friday, November 12th.
+This represents a $0.16 annualized dividend and a yield of 0.45%. eXp World’s payout ratio is currently 34.04%.

-Several equities research analysts have recently commented on EXPI shares.
-UBS Group reiterated a “sell” rating on shares of eXp World in a research note on Tuesday, September 14th.
-DA Davidson reduced their target price on shares of eXp World from $66.00 to $63.00 and set a “buy” rating for the company in a report on Thursday, November 4th.
-TheStreet cut shares of eXp World from a “b-” rating to a “c+” rating in a report on Friday, November 19th.
-Finally, Zacks Investment Research cut shares of eXp World from a “buy” rating to a “hold” rating in a report on Monday, November 8th.
-One research analyst has rated the stock with a sell rating, two have assigned a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $55.67.
+Several equities analysts recently weighed in on the company.
+TheStreet downgraded eXp World from a “b-” rating to a “c+” rating in a research report on Friday, November 19th.
+UBS Group reiterated a “sell” rating on shares of eXp World in a research report on Tuesday, September 14th.
+Zacks Investment Research downgraded eXp World from a “buy” rating to a “hold” rating in a research report on Monday, November 8th.
+Finally, DA Davidson lowered their price objective on eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a research report on Thursday, November 4th.
+One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus target price of $55.67.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. increased its holdings in eXp World by 9.8% in the second quarter.
-Vanguard Group Inc. now owns 9,323,730 shares of the technology company’s stock valued at $361,481,000 after buying an additional 831,910 shares in the last quarter.
-BlackRock Inc. increased its holdings in eXp World by 1.9% in the third quarter.
-BlackRock Inc. now owns 4,122,774 shares of the technology company’s stock valued at $163,962,000 after buying an additional 75,525 shares in the last quarter.
-Integrated Advisors Network LLC increased its holdings in eXp World by 248.9% in the second quarter.
-Integrated Advisors Network LLC now owns 1,988,237 shares of the technology company’s stock valued at $77,084,000 after buying an additional 1,418,397 shares in the last quarter.
-Geode Capital Management LLC increased its stake in shares of eXp World by 0.4% during the third quarter.
-Geode Capital Management LLC now owns 1,411,619 shares of the technology company’s stock worth $56,140,000 after purchasing an additional 5,840 shares in the last quarter.
-Finally, State Street Corp increased its stake in shares of eXp World by 18.6% during the second quarter.
-State Street Corp now owns 1,164,839 shares of the technology company’s stock worth $45,161,000 after purchasing an additional 182,819 shares in the last quarter.
-51.96% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+US Bancorp DE increased its stake in eXp World by 1,126.5% during the third quarter.
+US Bancorp DE now owns 834 shares of the technology company’s stock worth $33,000 after acquiring an additional 766 shares during the last quarter.
+PFG Private Wealth Management LLC bought a new stake in eXp World during the third quarter worth approximately $34,000.
+PNC Financial Services Group Inc. grew its stake in shares of eXp World by 46.3% during the third quarter.
+PNC Financial Services Group Inc. now owns 1,084 shares of the technology company’s stock valued at $42,000 after buying an additional 343 shares during the last quarter.
+Ameritas Investment Partners Inc. grew its stake in shares of eXp World by 15.5% during the second quarter.
+Ameritas Investment Partners Inc. now owns 4,867 shares of the technology company’s stock valued at $189,000 after buying an additional 653 shares during the last quarter.
+Finally, O Shaughnessy Asset Management LLC grew its stake in shares of eXp World by 6.4% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 5,031 shares of the technology company’s stock valued at $200,000 after buying an additional 302 shares during the last quarter.
+51.96% of the stock is currently owned by institutional investors.

 About eXp World